MPI-IS/camera_zwo_asi/README.md

 ## What is it

 camera-zwo-asi is a python wrapper of the C++ SDK as provided by [ZWO](https://astronomy-imaging-camera.com/).
 It provides a python object oriented interface for interacting with ZWO astronomical cameras.
-The version of SDK currently binded is 1.24.
+The version of SDK currently binded is 1.40.
 You may find the original C++ SDK binaries and documentation [here](https://astronomy-imaging-camera.com/software-drivers).

 ## Requirements

 camera-zwo-asi has been tested only with :

-- python 3.10 on Ubuntu 20.04
+- python 3.12 on Ubuntu 24.04
-- python 3.9 on raspberry pi 3 (PI OS Lite 32-bit)
+- python 3.13 on raspberry pi 5

 but is likely to work with other recent version of python3 / ubuntu / raspberry.
 Compilation on other linux based platforms is less likely to be successful.